The most beautiful places in Bali & Lombok

 Island life on the Nusa Islands

-To truly immerse yourself in the island atmosphere, you can travel from Sanur to the island of Nusa Lembongan.
-The boat ride takes about 30 minutes.
-Despite the boat bobbing a bit, we found the journey quite manageable.
-However, we've heard from others that the ride can be quite rough, especially in strong winds.
-You can travel from Nusa Lembongan to neighboring Nusa Ceningan via the Yellow Bridge.
+Depending on your arrival time in Denpasar (Bali), you can spend a night in Sanur or travel directly from Sanur to the islands.
+The boat trip takes about 30 minutes.
+Although the boat was a bit rocking, we found the journey quite manageable.
+However, we've heard from others that the crossing can be rough, especially in strong winds.
+Therefore, it's wise to keep an eye on the weather forecast.

-The islands have many sights worth visiting.
+Nusa Lembongan and Nusa Ceningan are the front islands and are connected by the famous Yellow Bridge.
+The islands offer plenty of sights worth visiting.
 Because they're not very large, you can easily explore them by scooter.
-Don't forget to admire the beautiful waters of the Blue Lagoon and Devil's Tears.
+Admiring the clear blue waters of the Blue Lagoon and Devil's Tears is highly recommended.
 You'll find great restaurants at Mushroom Beach (on Nusa Lembongan) and Song Tepo Beach (on Nusa Ceningan).

 View on Google Maps